Shared Vision …

 Circle of Compassion

 Making a bequest to Maryknoll Lay Missioners is one way of making a larger gift than you thought was possible.
 It involves no immediate loss of capital or income, and tax benefits minimize the ultimate cost to one’s heirs.
-Please talk with an estate planning professional about putting Maryknoll Lay Missioners in your will and let us know of your thoughtfulness.
+Maryknoll Lay Missioners has partnered with FreeWill – a free, online estate planning resource – to make this process simple and accessible to you and your family.
+This secure platform is trusted by more than 650,000 users and allows you to make a will in as little as 20 minutes and include an optional legacy gift to sustain our work for generations.

 A gift by bequest removes assets from the donor’s taxable estate, potentially placing that estate in a lower tax bracket.
 Unlike charitable income tax deductions, there are no percentage limitations on gifts by bequest.
 A gift by bequest may be incorporated into a will when it is written or added to an existing will as a codicil.